 Multi-stage combustion offered in a two- or multi-stage furnace also saves on energy.
 Most of the time, the furnace will operate at about 65 percent capacity, and will only ramp up to 100 percent during especially cold weather.
 Operating at a lower level, with a lower fan speed, is also much quieter than a standard single-speed, one-stage furnace.

-To discuss outfitting your San Diego area home with a two-stage, variable-speed furnace, please contact us today at Sherlock Heating & Air Conditioning.
+To discuss outfitting your San Diego area home with a two-stage, variable-speed furnace, please contact us today at Sherlock Plumbing, Heating & Air.